 In rim brakes, force is actuated by a lever mounted on the handlebar.
 This pull of force results in the connected cable being pulled through the housing and pushes the brake pads against the rim, causing friction between the two.
 This action slows down or stops the bicycle.

-Disc brakes use calipers mounted to the fork in front, and the frame in the rear, and rotors or discs mounted to the wheel hubs.
-When you squeeze the brake levers, the brake pads inside the calipers squeeze the discs slowing down the wheel's rotation and thereby stoping your bike.
+Disc brakes use calipers mounted to the fork in front, the frame in the rear, and rotors or discs mounted to the wheel hubs.
+When you squeeze the brake levers, the brake pads inside the calipers squeeze the discs slowing down the wheel's rotation and thereby stopping your bike.

 Now let's look at the differences between the disc and rim brakes compared to each other.